bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-03-ref-readonly.md

 caption: This image is generated using Dall-E
 prompt: Generate an image of a computer screen with an IDE open and someone trying out the new ref readonly modifier from C# in a minimalistic flat style
 mermaid: false
-date: 2023-01-03
+date: 2024-01-03
 categories: [c-sharp]
 permalink: csharp/csharp-12/ref-readonly
 tags: [.NET, Microsoft, C#, C# 12]
+related: csharp12
+related_to: [csharp12, csharp]
 ---

-If we take a look at the release notes, Microsoft states that the `readonly ref` modifier more clarity allows where the `ref` or `in` modifiers where used before [(Microsoft, 2023)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#ref-readonly-parameters).
+If we take a look at the release notes, Microsoft states that the `ref readonly` modifier more clarity allows where the `ref` or `in` modifiers where used before [(Microsoft, 2023)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#ref-readonly-parameters).

 When taking a look at the documentation for the `ref readonly` modifier, it states that the modifier can be used to force the call site to pass in a reference and the callee cannot change the reference [(Microsoft, 2023)](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters#ref-readonly-modifier).